yk1028/layerzero-tools/README.md

 # layerzero-tools

 ### Todo
-- [ ] Load chain, accounts and contracts from file.
+- [x] Load the chain, accounts and contracts from file.
-- [ ] List chains, accounts, and contracts.
+- [x] List the chains, accounts and contracts.
 - [ ] Deploy
 - [ ] SendFrom
 - [ ] Query